 Gateway Alliance are delighted to be working in partnership with all 3 of the teaching school hubs that serve schools across Warwickshire and Coventry, to support the delivery of high-quality training and development to schools across our locality.

-Coventry & Central Warwickshire Teaching School Hub – Schools in Coventry, Rugby & Central Warwickshire
+Coventry & Central Warwickshire Teaching School Hub (CCWTSH) – Schools in Coventry, Rugby & Central Warwickshire

 John Taylor Teaching School Hub – Schools in North Warwickshire, Nuneaton & Bedworth